ccolombijn/server-api/api/README.md

-# README.MD apiloader
+# REST API Loader & tool

 ## Intro

-API loader, once installed, loads a JSON config file from a command
+API loader, once installed, loads a JSON config file (which can be generated with tool) from a command

 ## How to use